1 Research: an introduction

 Remaining current in your discipline requires understanding research, even if you will not be researching yourself.
 You still need to know the language, tools, concepts and ideas of research, and you need to be able to critique research.
 Research is the foundation of science.

-Scientific research systematically answers questions using data; that is, science seeks evidence-based answers.
-'Evidence-based research' refers to conclusions based on evidence, rather than hunches, feelings, intuition, hopes, or tradition.
+Scientific seeks evidence-based answers: reaching conclusions based on evidence, rather than hunches, feelings, intuition, hopes, or tradition.
 The evidence comes from analysing data.

-Definition 1.1 (Data) Data refers to information (observations or measurements) obtained from a study, such as numbers, labels, recordings, videos, text, etc.
+Definition 1.1 (Data) Data refers to information (observations or measurements), such as numbers, labels, recordings, videos, text, etc.

 A dataset refers to an organised and structured collection of data.

-Research involves designing studies to collect data, and analysing data; this book covers both.
+Research involves asking research questions, designing studies to collect data, and analysing data.
+This book covers all these components.

 The researchers noticed that many of those infected were gardeners who had recently handled potting mix, so they hypothesised that the infection was associated with using potting mix.
 They designed a study to test this hypothesis, then collected data from \(100\) people (\(25\) with the infection, and \(75\) people of similar age and sex without the infection).

 The researchers classified and summarised the data, then analysed the data to reach an evidence-based conclusion: potting mix was partially, but not solely, responsible for the infections.
-The researchers communicated their recommendations to reduce the risks of people contracting the infection.
+The researchers communicated their recommendations to reduce the risks of people contracting the infection in the future.

 This book explains the six steps of research.
 Arrange these steps into the common order: